SyverGiswold/custom-css-chrome-extension/README.md

-Super basic plugin that allows you to add costume css to websites.
+Super basic plugin that allows you to add custom css to websites.
 It's probably buggy.